 5. Nutrients are missing.
 Some micronutrients are missing, which is unacceptable at this price point.

 6. Website is hard to navigate.
 More often than not, this is because they are trying to hide and make simple things complex.

 7. Shakes taste pretty bad.

 Nutritionally speaking, Shakeology tries to place themselves in the upper echelon of meal replacements.
-They claim to have some of the healthiest and most nutritious shakes in the market, and as showcased below, they are indeed packed with seemingly positive nutrients.
+They claim to have some of the healthiest and most nutritious shakes on the market, and as showcased below, they are indeed packed with seemingly positive nutrients.

-Besides, Shakeology’s are fairly low calorie shakes, that might be able to help you with your weight loss goal.
+Besides, Shakeology’s are fairly low-calorie shakes, that might be able to help you with your weight loss goal.

 Shakeology Nutrition Overview